Ax3man/phylopath/cran-comments.md

 ## Test environments
-* local Windows 10 install, R 3.3.2
+* local Windows 10 install, R 3.3.3
+* Development version using winbuilder r72375

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

 ## CRAN check:

-There are currently 1 ERROR and 1 NOTE:
+There is currently 1 NOTE on some builds:

-Result: ERROR

-  Running examples in ‘phylopath-Ex.R’ failed

-This ERROR occurs due to an update in the DiagrammeR package to v0.9.0.
-This release fixes all errors.

 Result: NOTE
     Namespace in Imports field not imported from: ‘ape’